k4p3re/k4p3re.github.io/_posts/2024-05-20-Memory_maze.md

 ### Challenge Description:
 Unravel the Secrets of the Seized System.
 The Memory Maze beckons, daring analysts to delve deeper and unlock its secrets.
 Let the quest begin!

-Challenge File can be found here.(to be added)
+Challenge File can be found here -> [(https://drive.google.com/file/d/1lE8X7XzGXQcLspKmn1ZMKg8kX4zf00IC/view?usp=drive_link)]

 ## Recommendation;
 Install Volatility 3: Ensure you have Volatility 3 installed.
 You can find the installation instructions and download it from the Volatility 3 GitHub repository.